ahmaazouzi/cs-topics/systems/exceptionalControlFlow.md

 	- At the OS level, the kernel transfers control from once user process to another through context switches.
 	- "At the application level, a process can send a signal to another process that abruptly transfers control to a signal handler in the recipient".
 	- "An individual program can react to errors by sidestepping the usual stack discipline and making **nonlocal jumps** to arbitrary locations in other functions." *(:confused: A lot of big words).*
-- Reasons why ECF is importantut include:
+- Reasons why ECF is important include:
 	- Understanding ECF is an important prerequisite to understanding important systems and OS concepts.
 ECF is  fundamental building block in IO, processes and virtual memory.
 	- Understanding ECF is important to understand how applications interact with the OS.
 Applications use **traps** (also called **system calls**) to request services from the OS such as writing/retrieving data from disk and network, creating and terminating processes, etc. Such system calls are based on ECF.
 	- Understanding ECF allows you to go beyond the basics to create interesting applications that fully exploit the services provided by the OS.
 Example applications include shell programs and web servers.